Mighty Sleep 💤

 What you'll track: heart rate recovery and heart rate variability (they reflect into stress levels), stages of your sleep, restfulness, and of course, physical training data, too.

-Any natural best practices that you use and would like to add to the above list? :)
+Any other natural best practices that you use and would like to add to the above list? :)

 Please leave a comment below!